tsgates/arch-wiki-markdown/wiki/Emacs.md

 From now on the definition of these terms as they exist in Emacs will be used.

-To split the window vertically or horizontally, use C-x 2 or C-x 3, respectively.
+To split the window horizontally or vertically use C-x 2 or C-x 3, respectively.
 This has the effect of creating another window in the current frame.
 To cycle between multiple windows, use C-x o.